kljohann/llvm/docs/LangRef.rst

 The '``llvm.memmove.*``' intrinsics copy a block of memory from the source location to the destination location, which may overlap.
 It copies "len" bytes of memory over.
-If the argument is known to be aligned to some boundary, this can be specified as the fourth argument, otherwise it should be set to 0 or 1 (both meaning no alignment).

 .. _int_memset: